preronam/CodeQuiz/README.md

 Game.js File:

->The questions were captured in a variable
+A. The questions were captured in a variable
->The timer was set to 30 seconds
+B. The timer was set to 30 seconds
->The startGame() was created which can
+C. The startGame() was created which can
 *  Generate questions in a random order from the given list
 *  Recognize correct responses and increment the score accordingly

 highscores.js File:

 The saveHighScores() was created which can
->Save the top 10 scores to local storage in order
+A. Save the top 10 scores to local storage in order
->Retrieve the top 10 scores from local storage
+B. Retrieve the top 10 scores from local storage

 end.js File:

->Maps the top 10 scores in order for users to see
+A. Maps the top 10 scores in order for users to see